Kafeinomaniac/ionic-recorder/README.md

 * Install the npm packages needed by this project

         npm install
-This last command also performs some postinstall actions.
+This last command also performs some postinstall actions

 * You can develop now.
 As usual, all the code is under subdirectory './app'.
 Useful commands from 'package.json':